 Appropriate Vaccine Usage

-This indicates the percentage of residents who were given the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This tells you the percent of residents who received the flu and pneumonia vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This is the percentage of patients that required more assistance with activities of daily living over time.
+This metric is a measure of the percentage of long-term care patients that needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and eating.

 Ability to Keep Residents Mobile

-This tells you the percentage of residents who remained mobile levels over time.
-Preserving mobility can be a good sign for residents' well-being.
+This indicates the percentage of residents who retained mobility levels over time.
+Preserving mobility is usually a good sign for residents' health.

 Hospitalizations